WindsurfingNSW at Sydney Festival of Boating

 How do I get back into windsurfing?

 So you used to windsurf in the 1980s but then, somehow, life got in the way?
 Perhaps your kids are getting older and you find yourself with a little more free time?
-You’re not alone; many people in their 30s and 40s have returned to windsurfing in the last few years.
+You’re not alone; many people in their 30s, 40s and older have returned to windsurfing in the last few years.
 Welcome back!
 You will find modern equipment is lighter, easier-to-rig and more fun to sail.
 Even better; recreational sails and boards are better value than ever before.

 Depending on how rusty you are feeling, you might want to take a lesson as your first step to reconnecting with windsurfing.
 Alternatively, Balmoral Sailing School hires intermediate equipment at reasonable hourly rates.
 Then, go and talk to Sam or Chris at WSS Boards.
 They have demo boards you can try before you buy.
 Or pop down to your local sailing club to connect with other sailors and maybe borrow a club board.
 Keep reading for a list of clubs with windsurfer fleets.